Abolition of the Caliphate: Tensions between Kemal and Abdul Mejid II

-Two Indian brothers, Mohammad Ali Jauhar and Maulana Shaukat Ali, leaders of the Indian-based Khilafat Movement, distributed pamphlets calling upon the Turkish people to preserve the Ottoman Caliphate for the sake of Islam.
-On 24 November 1923, Syed Ameer Ali and Aga Khan III sent a letter to İsmet Pasha (İnönü) on behalf of the movement.
-Under Turkey's new nationalist government, however, this was construed as foreign intervention; any form of foreign intervention was labelled an insult to Turkish sovereignty and worse, a threat to state security.
-Mustafa Kemal Pasha (Atatürk) promptly seized his chance.
-On his initiative, the National Assembly abolished the caliphate on 3 March 1924.
-Abdülmecid was sent into exile along with the remaining members of the Ottoman House.
+Two Indian brothers, Mohammad Ali Jauhar and Maulana Shaukat Ali, leaders of the Indian-based Khilafat Movement, distributed pamphlets calling on the Turks to preserve the Ottoman Caliphate for the sake of Islam.
+On 24 November 1923, Syed Ameer Ali and Aga Khan III sent a letter to Prime Minister İsmet Pasha (İnönü) on behalf of the movement.
+The government deemed the note to be foreign interference and an attack on Turkish sovereignty and state security.
+In January 1924 Abdul Mejid requested an increase in his allowance and for official delegations visiting Istanbul to visit him.
+President Mustafa Kemal denounced his requests as attacks on the republic and warned the Abdul Mejid against restoring the monarchy.
+On 25 February 1924, the issue of the allowances for the Caliph and the Ottoman dynasty was debated in Parliament during budget negotiations.